-- Solar providers must have required licensing/registration which are generally consistent with the California Solar Initiative solar contractor requirements: - Registration as a Renewable Retailer & Installer with the California Energy Commission ("CEC") - Licensed and bonded with proof of good standing on record with the California Secretary of State as required for corporate and limited liability entities - o Properly licensed by the California Contractors' State License Board - Solar providers must be able to demonstrate their business structure supports the program requirements: - Document their experience working with retail and commercial customers, and the solar provider's business structure. - The solar provider must provide proof that its proposed business model (including all marketing and advertising) will not violate federal or state securities laws by involve the offer or sale of securities.
+- Solar providers must have required licensing/registration which are generally consistent with the California Solar Initiative solar contractor requirements: - Registration as a Renewable Retailer & Installer with the California Energy Commission ("CEC") - Licensed and bonded with proof of good standing on record with the California Secretary of State as required for corporate and limited liability entities - o Properly licensed by the California Contractors' State License Board - Solar providers must be able to demonstrate their business structure supports the program requirements: - Document their experience working with residential and commercial customers, and the solar provider's business structure. - The solar provider must provide proof that its proposed business model (including marketing and advertising) will not violate federal or state securities laws by (a) providing a clean, reasoned legal opinion stating the same, in a form acceptable to SDG&E, or (b) requesting and receiving a no-action letter from the Securities and Exchange Commission stating that such business model does not involve the offer or sale of securities.
 Solar providers may pursue these options individually, or an industry group may act on behalf of its members to do the same.
 Each participating solar provider must represent and warrant to SDG&E that they will abide by the facts as described in either the opinion or the no-action letter, including with respect to all written and verbal communications.
-The legal opinion must be provided by a law firm approved by SDG&E before issuance; provided, however that a law firm who is a member of the American Lawyer (AmLaw) Top 50 for 2012 shall be acceptable without prior approval from SDG&E. The workshop participants agreed that a program such as Share the Sun that offers participation rights to the public may create securities issues that must be resolved to protect all participants.
+The legal opinion must be provided by a law firm approved by SDG&E before issuance; provided, however that a law firm who is a member of the American Lawyer

+(AmLaw) Top 50 for 2012 shall be acceptable without prior approval from SDG&E. The workshop participants agreed that a program such as Share the Sun that offers participation rights to the public may create securities issues that must be resolved to protect all participants.
 While the workshop recommendations have helped SDG&E refine its requirements, additional proposed alternatives were not acceptable to SDG&E. SDG&E believes this issue is one of the most important consumer protection concerns and program risks that must be addressed, and will continue to work with solar providers and stakeholders in hopes of identifying other solutions.
 Until another acceptable solution is identified, SDG&E will require a legal opinion or no-action letter as described.